Developer

 ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+.[a-zA-Z]{2,}$

-Reads as: Start of string, one or more email-valid characters, an @ sign, one or more domain characters, a dot, two or more letters for the TLD, end of string.
+This reads as: start of string, one or more valid email characters, an at sign, one or more domain characters, a literal dot, two or more letters for the TLD, end of string.

 URL detection: